-The diluted earnings per share are equal to the basic earnings per share as the effects of the options are anti-dilutive.
+The diluted earnings per share are equal to the basic earnings per share as the stock options are not in the money and the effect of their exercise would be anti-dilutive.

 11. COMMITMENTS AND CONTINGENCIES

 (i) Operating leases

 The Company is committed under operating lease agreements for the rental of real property.
 Minimum annual future lease payments are approximately as follows: